What Is IRS Publication 5708 and Why Tax Preparers Need It Now

 Audit Your Vendor List Annually

-For practitioners who want a professionally developed WISP that goes beyond the IRS template, see our free WISP template for 2026 and the all-in-one compliance package for firms that need a complete security program rather than a standalone document.
+For practitioners who want a professionally developed WISP that goes beyond the IRS template, our free WISP template for 2026 and the all-in-one compliance package provide complete security programs for firms that need more than a standalone document.
+Our tax practice security solutions cover the full range of managed security options for practices of any size.

-Get Your Compliant WISP Beyond the IRS Template
+Get a WISP That Goes Beyond the IRS Template

-Our cybersecurity experts help tax professionals build Written Information Security Plans that exceed IRS Publication 5708 requirements and provide real protection against modern threats.
+Our cybersecurity experts help tax professionals build Written Information Security Plans that exceed IRS Publication 5708 requirements and provide real protection against modern threats targeting tax practices.

 Frequently Asked Questions